INL/BlackLab/core/src/site/markdown/configuration-files.md

     # By default, should we include the grouped hits in
     # grouped responses?
 If false, just include group
     # identity and size.
+Defaults to false.
+Can be overridden
+    # using the "includegroupcontents" parameter.
+    writeHitsAndDocsInGroupedHits: false

+    # If we're capturing part of our matches, should
+    # we include empty captures?
+This can happen when the
+    # clause to capture is optional, e.g. A:[]?
+    # Defaults to false.
 Can be overridden using the
-    # "includegroupcontents" parameter.
+    # "omitemptycaptures" parameter.
-    writeHitsAndDocsInGroupedHits: false
+    omitEmptyCaptures: false